 - The best way to product change is to just pick up the phone and call the number on the back of your Chase card, and a representative can help you

-The Chase Freedom Flex is a phenomenal new no annual fee card that’s a key part of the Ultimate Rewards ecosystem.
+The Chase Freedom Flex is a phenomenal no annual fee card that’s a key part of the Ultimate Rewards ecosystem.
 While this is essentially an updated version of the Freedom Card, you are still eligible for the card even if you have the Freedom and/or Freedom Unlimited.

-You absolutely should apply for the card outright if you can, so that you can get the sign-up bonus, so you can increase the amount of spending on which you can earn 5x points in rotating quarterly categories, and so that you can have another no annual fee card that helps you improve your credit score long-term.
+You absolutely should apply for the card outright if you can, so that you can get the welcome bonus, so you can increase the amount of spending on which you can earn 5x points in rotating quarterly categories, and so that you can have another no annual fee card that helps you improve your credit score long-term.

 And for the record, this is exactly what I’ll be doing in my situation — I already have the Freedom and Freedom Unlimited, and will soon be applying outright for the Freedom Flex.